Historic Mount Olive Cemetery -

 and the burials transferred to the new Mount Zion cemetery.
 The Morning News

-for by William E Grinnage for the removal of several hundred bodies from the
+E Grinnage for the removal of several hundred bodies from the Negro Burying

-Negro Burying ground at Second and Union St. The cemetery was established
+ground at Second and Union St. The cemetery was established about 75 years

 New Mt Zion cemetery on the Lancaster Pike adjoining the P